bha1993/more_coding_challenges/README.md

 Given an array A of N integers (where elements of A are not necessarily unique and sorted in ascending order).
 Given target integer x.

 I also included a test suite.

+---

+Part 2 (see RandomLine.java):

+Given a ridiculously large plain text file where each line contains a plain text string, and the file has at most 1 billion lines where each line is max 1000 characters long, write a program that prints an arbitrary line from the file.

+The program will be run many times, and may minimize the runtime for subsequent executions.
+Additional disk storage is allowed.
+It should take two command line arguments: path of the file and index of line you want to print.
+Program should write the line to standard output.